-1.1 Background Information on typhoid
+11 Background Information on typhoid

-Typhoid fever is an acute illness associated with fever caused by the Salmonellae Typhi bacteria.
-The bacterium is deposited in water or food by a human carrier, and is then spread to other people in the area (Kotton C. MedilinePlus, 2007).
+bacterium is deposited in water or food by a human carrier, and is then spread to other people the area (Kotton C. MedilinePlus, 2007).

-Typhoid Fever is contracted by the ingestion of the bacteria in contaminated food or water.
-Patients with acute illness can contaminate the surrounding water supply through the stool, which contains a high concentration of bacteria.
-The bacteria multiply in the gallbladder, bile ducts, or liver and passes into the bowel.
-The bacteria can survive for weeks in water or dried sewage.
-These chronic carriers may have no symptoms and can be the source of new outbreaks of typhoid fever for many years (Kotton C, 2007).
+oid Fever is contracted by the ingestion of the bacteria in contaminated food or water.
+Its with acute illness can contaminate the surrounding water supply through the stool, which ins a high concentration of bacteria.
+The bacteria multiply in the gallbladder, bile ducts, or and passes into the bowel.
+The bacteria can survive for weeks in water or dried sewage. chronic carriers may have no symptoms and can be the source of new outbreaks of typhoid for many years (Kotton C, 2007).

-After the ingestion of contaminated food or water, the Salmonella bacteria invade the small intestine and enters the blood stream temporarily.
-It is carried by white blood cells in the liver, spleen, and bone marrow.
+the ingestion of contaminated food or water, the Salmonella bacteria invade the small ine and enters the blood stream temporarily.
+It is carried by white blood cells in the liver, and bone marrow.
 The bacteria then multiplies in the cells of these organs.
-Patients develop symptoms including fever, when the organism reenters the blood stream.
-Bacteria invade the gallbladder, biliary system, and the lymphatic tissue of the bowel.
-Here, they multiply in high numbers.
-The incubation period is usually 1-2 weeks and duration of the illness is about 4-6 weeks.
-The bacteria can be identified for diagnosis in cultures from the stool tested in the laboratory (Kotton C, 2007).
+Patients op symptoms including fever, when the organism reenters the blood stream.
+Bacteria invade gallbladder, biliary system, and the lymphatic tissue of the bowel.
+Here, they multiply in high bers.
+The incubation period is usually 1-2 weeks and duration of the illness is about 4-6 The bacteria can be identified for diagnosis in cultures from the stool tested in the ratory (Kotton C, 2007).

-Typhoid fever is a life-threatening illness caused by the bacterium Salmonella typhi.
-In the United States about 400 cases occur each year, and 75% of these are acquired while traveling internationally.
-Typhoid fever is still common in the developing world, where it affects about 21.5 million persons each year.
-Typhoid fever can be prevented and can usually be treated with antibiotics.

-Typhoid fever is a potentially life-threatening illness that is caused by the bacteria Salmonella typhi (S. typhi).
-Persons with typhoid fever carry the bacteria in their bloodstream and intestinal tract and can spread the infection directly to other people by contaminating food or water.
+id fever is a life-threatening illness caused by the bacterium Salmonella typhi.
+In the United about 400 cases occur each year, and 75% of these are acquired while traveling tionally.
+Typhoid fever is still common in the developing world, where it affects about 21.5 persons each year.
+Typhoid fever can be prevented and can usually be treated with the traveling still common in the developing world and can usually be treated with id fever is a potentially life-threatening illness that is caused by the bacteria Salmonella (S. typhi).
+Persons with typhoid fever carry the bacteria in their bloodstream and intestinal and can spread the infection directly to other people by contaminating food or water.

-Typhoid Fever is an acute illness associated with fever caused by the Salmonellae Typhi bacteria.
-The bacterium is deposited in water or food by a human carrier, and is then spread to other people in the area.
-The incidence of the illness in the United States has markedly decreased since the early 1900's.
+Fever is an acute illness associated with fever caused by the Salmonellae Typhi bacteria. bacterium is deposited in water or food by a human carrier, and is then spread to other people area.
+The incidence of the illness in the United States has markedly decreased since the 1900's.
 This improvement is the result of improved environmental sanitation.
-Mexico and South America are the most common areas for U.S. citizens to contract typhoid fever.
-India, Pakistan, Bangladesh and Egypt are also known high risk areas for developing this disease.
+Mexico and America are the most common areas for U.S. citizens to contract typhoid fever.
+India, Bangladesh and Egypt are also known high risk areas for developing this disease.

-In developing countries typhoid and paratyphoid fevers, which are transmitted by the faecal-oral route, are important causes of fever.
-The enteric fevers are caused by infection with Salmonella typhi and Salmonella paratyphi A and B. High levels of transmission continue in India, sub-Saharan Africa and Latin America.
-The bacilli may live in the gall bladder of carriers for months or years after clinical recovery and pass intermittently in the stool and less commonly in the urine.
-The incubation period of typhoid fever is about 10-14 days.
-After a few days of bacterium, the bacilli localize mainly in the lymphoid tissue of the small intestine.
-The typical lesion is in the Peyer's patches and follicles (Cooke FJ, Wain J, Threlfall 2006), (The Eclectic Journal of Medicine)
+developing countries typhoid and paratyphoid fevers, which are transmitted by the faecal-oral are important causes of fever.
+The enteric fevers are caused by infection with Salmonella i and Salmonella paratyphi A and B. High levels of transmission continue in India, sub-Africa and Latin America.
+The bacilli may live in the gall bladder of carriers for months after clinical recovery and pass intermittently in the stool and less commonly in the urine. incubation period of typhoid fever is about 10-14 days.
+After a few days of bacterium, the i localize mainly in the lymphoid tissue of the small intestine.
+The typical lesion is in the 's patches and follicles (Cooke FJ, Wain J, Threlfall 2006), (The Eclectic Journal of cine)

-1.2 Spread of typhoid
+Spread of typhoid

-Anyone can get typhoid fever if they drink water or eat food contaminated with the S. typhi bacteria.
-Travelers visiting developing countries are at greatest risk for getting typhoid fever.
-Typhoid fever is still common in the developing world, where it affects about 12.5 million persons each year.
+a.
+Travelers visiting developing countries are at greatest risk for getting typhoid fever. id fever is still common in the developing world, where it affects about 12.5 million each year.
 Only about 400 cases occur each year in the United States.